How to Make an Availability Schedule in Excel (with Easy Steps)

 End If

-It ends the If statement.
+Ends the If statement.

 End Sub

-This line ends the worksheet event procedure.
+Ends the worksheet event procedure.

-The code is written in such a way that, whether you type, “NO”, “No”, “nO” or “no” it will convert the letters into lowercase, recognize them, and color the cell.
+The code is written in such a way that whether you type “NO”, “No”, “nO” or “no”, it will convert the letters into lowercase, recognize them, and color the cell.

 Read More: How to Make a Schedule for Employees in Excel